- Updated on 14 Feb 2020

-We established our unique advantage by creating a commerce operating system that evolves around two fundamental cornerstones for success and they are:
+We establish a unique advantage for our customers by creating a commerce operating system that revolves around two cornerstones for success: modular and layered architectures.

-- The presentation layer that can be an online store, a mobile app, a Voice skill and anything else used to create a commercial transaction.
+- The presentation layer is a selling point that can be an online store, a mobile app, a voice skill, and anything else used to effectuate a commercial transaction.

 - The business layer includes your products, pricing, stock, and general information surrounding your commercial offering.

 - The communication layer connects the presentation layer to the business layer and transfers information between the business layer and the different presentation layers you may have.

 - The persistence layer covers all the data storage and processing, such as database queries and advanced calculations.